 A common type of cyberbullying is a girl sent a new photo to a boy and then he tweeted it, then there come so many following things to the girls.
 Any kind of sexting incidents that happened a lot on Snapchat.

-The TV series “13 Reasons Why” has brought up a lot of discussions and helped kids understand that what they do and what they say have consequences.
-On the other hand, it also makes them believe that the best way to take revenge on someone is to kill themselves.
+The TV series “13 Reasons Why” has brought up discussions, but it also makes kids believe that the best way to take revenge on someone is to kill themselves.
 Committing suicide is also the best way to let others remember a person.
-This TV series could be powerful and harmful at the same time.

 Step 1.
 Research Insights

-Now that we were armed with a wealth of data -- previous research, focus group, interviews, notes, photos, recordings, and memories -- it was time for us to make sense of what we learned.
-We regrouped and transformed our raw data into useful knowledge.
-We first developed insights from our data by creating a list of important pain points and insights.
+Now that we were armed with a wealth of data -- previous research, focus group, interviews, notes, photos, recordings, and memories.
+We regrouped and transformed our raw data into a list of important pain points and insights.

 Step 2.
 Turning Points

 Before our research, we thought probably we could design a plugin app for the current social media to filter sentences and words.
 In this way, we assumed kids could avoid seeing those negative information.
 However, we realized even if we designed a plugin in one of the most popular social media kids use every day and it's perfectly hit the spot.
-The cyberbullying issue isn't solved because kids could just switch to another social media.
-We can't solve the problem at the root by using this solution.
+The root problem of cyberbullying issue isn't solved because kids could just switch to another social media.

 In addition, from the competitive evaluation we noticed a big focus on the individual being bullied, but not on the bully.
 But the fact is currently these solutions don't work so well.
 From the focus group and expert interviews, we also found that it would be much better for teenagers to prevent the incidents from happening rather than recovering them after the damage has been done.
 In addition, law enforcement or counselor would often intervene after cyberbullying has happened.
 Therefore, the second turning point for us is we decided to find the opportunity or action to take to change the bully journey.